Craig Fouhy: Broadcasting career

 Fouhy was hired by KNXV-TV in Phoenix, Arizona, in 1998 after coaching high school and college football for 18 years and middle school basketball for two.
 He has also worked as a play-by-play announcer and color commentator for college football on television and radio.
+He also served as a Public Address Announcer for the Arizona Cardinals, Milwaukee Brewers, Tacoma Pacific University, Arizona State University and the University of Washington.
+He was part of the Arizona Cardinals Radio Team for 5 seasons in the early 2000.